fbegyn/prometheus-package/README.md

 # Prometheus package

-This repo is designed to package prometehus based upon the Github releases.
+This repo is designed to package prometheus based upon the Github releases.
 The package can be built with the following command:

 ```